 - 1. Be data driven, specifically in student outcomes, and shall include but not be limited to analysis of demographic data, student achievement and growth data, graduation rates, and college and career readiness; - 2.
 Set clear and measurable targets based on student outcomes; - 3.
 Include a clearly developed and articulated vision and mission; - 4.
-Include key indicators for monitoring performance; and - 5.
-Include a report of progress toward the previous year's improvement goals.
+Include key indicators for monitoring performance.